 - By the water’s edge, go left towards the white metal pier, at the end of which you can catch the distinctive pink-painted Warsash Ferry which you need to take to cross the Hamble River.

 - On the other side of the river (after a 5 minute ride), take care when walking up the damp, seaweed covered concrete jetty, as it can be slippery.
 At the top of the jetty, with a Ferry Shelter on your right (also painted shocking pink), turn left and follow the riverside causeway, heading north, through mudflats, ignoring all ways off, for some three kilometres.
 On a sunny summer's day this leg with the wide River Hamble over to your left is a delight.

 - In 3 kilometres you go through a pair of open wooden fieldgates (or if closed, take the narrow footpath to their left).
 You have a Donkey Sanctuary over to your right, a popular visitor attraction.
 In 100 metres turn left over a 5 plank footbridge with metal handrails, and turn right.
 In 60 metres, with the south entrance to Universal Marina on your left, turn right on a surfaced path, and in 70 metres you enter the Universal Marina and Boatyard complex.
 Follow the pedestrian signs painted on the ground through the Boatyard complex.
-If you wish to take lunch at Bistro 8 Bar and Restaurant, turn right on entering the complex, to find the restaurant ahead in 30 metres.
-Alternatively, follow the footsteps on the path to come to Mermaids at Universal Cafe which shares a building with the Marina Office, where you can take a light lunch.
+You soon come to Mermaids at Universal Cafe which shares a building with the Marina Office, where you can take a light lunch.
 NOTE: Bistro 8 in the Marina complex has moved - 2021.
 Go past this office on your left to drop down to a gravel path where you turn right , and in 70 metres you go through a wooden kissing gate, to keep ahead on the gravel path, your direction 50°.